 “LeBron’s people never trusted me,” [said Windhorst to Frantz, last night].
 “They still don’t trust me.
 They’re not happy that I’m going to Miami ..
 They don’t want me there because they know they can’t control me.
 If you notice at the big stories that are done on LeBron … they’re done by GQ or from Vogue … people they can control.”

 Could this be true?
 That Team LeBron would only suffer reporters whom it could control?
 If so, why wasn’t this truth worth bringing to light much sooner?
-If not, one has to assume that a more productive relationship between LeBron and the press was possible.
+If not, one must assume that a more productive relationship between LeBron and the press was possible.
 Case in point, Windhorst explained to Frantz (at the 27:10 mark here) that his alienation from LeBron’s people was due in part to his having reported on the Cavaliers having hired a member of Team LeBron and allowing him travel with the team on its private jet.
 Windhorst was presumably referring here to Randy Mims, who was hired by the Cavs as a “player liason” in the fall of 2005, and who, as Windhorst told Frantz, “scowled at [Windhorst] and cursed [him] out behind [his] back and to [his] face for well over a year” in response to Windhorst’s report.